-Investment and Innovation grants are intended to build lasting, private-sector capacity to reduce waste through reuse, recycling, composting or energy creation from discarded materials in the Metro region.
+Investment and Innovation grants are intended to build lasting, private-sector and nonprofit-sector capacity to reduce waste through reuse, recycling, composting or energy creation from discarded materials in the Metro region.
 They seek to both strengthen local efforts to reduce the amount and toxicity of waste while generating positive benefits for communities of color and other communities that have historically not benefitted from the garbage and recycling system.

 Program grants are awarded to support personnel costs, operations and equipment associated with new or expanded programming at for-profit businesses or non-profit organizations.
 Program grants require the applicant to provide a match of at least 20 percent of the grant amount in cash, in-kind support or both.
-A second round of program grants funding will be awarded in December 2019.

 The 2019-20 Investment and Innovation program grant recipients are:

 Wood shop expansion

 Match amount: $14,516